codebystu/msp1-tshg-final/README.md

 - The quote from Bob Harris was made on his radio 2 program and is taken from a sticker on the album cover for "Not waving, but drowning"
 - The quote from Paul McGee is taken from the album review for Dream of a Ghost found [here](https://www.lonesomehighway.com/music-reviews/2024/1/22/new-album-reviews?fbclid=IwZXh0bgNhZW0CMTAAAR2uX_sBcdC05Ft-IHIPa5Ja3LUbzCpkrfiuAXgFFCH_YnqRZVyRTd3BoV8_aem_AS3ZoS_--qmCAldpguyzbAwmbPDnLVsvwNPMC1rCVKLHoVsczdU44t0wBJMOEyfOQ4ggjCPwPs8hChxQi3rOVg8D)
 - The navbar used code from the Code Institute Love Runnings project [here](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CSE101+2/courseware/be0e510a3aca4bccb6e0bba4cf7cf06b/5de58e6393f84a958bc3342b8e4c987a/)
-- The menu was centred on small screens with code from and replicated [geeksforgeeks.org](https://www.geeksforgeeks.org/how-to-make-elements-float-to-center/)
+- The menu was centred on small screens with code from [geeksforgeeks.org](https://www.geeksforgeeks.org/how-to-make-elements-float-to-center/)
 - The header was fixed to the top of the screen using the "fixed-top" class  [Bootstrap](https://getbootstrap.com/)
 - The image overlay feature was adapted from [W3Schools](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_image_overlay_opacity)
 - The Brand Icon images used for links are from [FontAwesome](https://fontawesome.com/)